-Join the National Safety Council and the National Transportation Safety Board July 24 for a roundtable discussion on advanced driver assistance systems and how commercial fleets (heavy trucks) can increase adoption of this life-saving technology.
-Roundtable participants include experts in ADAS from industry, government, advocacy groups, media and academia.
+The National Safety Council and the National Transportation Safety Board hosted a roundtable discussion July 24 on advanced driver assistance systems and how commercial fleets (heavy trucks) can increase adoption of this life-saving technology.
+Roundtable participants included experts in ADAS from industry, government, advocacy groups, media and academia.

 ADAS Can Save Lives